 Here is every incentive you may be eligible for as a RMP customer:

-Residential Alternative Energy State Tax Deduction Year 1
+Residential Alternative Energy State Tax Deduction (claimed over 4 years)

-For the year a system is installed, homeowner can claim a tax credit equal to 40% of the systems installation costs, up to $5,000.
+For the year a system is installed, homeowner can claim a tax deduction equal to 40% of the system's installation costs, up to $5,000.
 For the next three years, 20% of the system costs, up to $5,000, can be claimed.
 At Idaho's current tax rate of 6.5%, this represents a total possible tax credit of $1,300 ($325 for each of 4 years, on a system that costs at least $25,000).

 State Energy Loan Program